Discover Amsterdam

 Lose track of time in the Amsterdam Forest

 Amsterdam even has its own city forest, the Amsterdamse Bos.
-This green oasis is three times the size of New York’s central park and is home to wild deer, grazing highland cows and many species of birds.
-There’s a goat farm, should you want to stock up on organic goat milk and cheese or put your zen to the ultimate test during a goat yoga session.
-Aside from walking and cycling through the green expanse, it provides the opportunity for kid-friendly outdoor activities: kayaking on the lakes, whizzing along zip lines in the Fun Forest climbing park or captaining an electric boat.
+This green oasis is three times the size of New York’s Central Park and is home to wild deer, grazing highland cows and many species of birds.
+Should you want to stock up on organic goat milk and cheese or put your zen to the ultimate test during a goat yoga session, there's a goat farm.
+Aside from walking and cycling through the green expanse, there's also the Bostheater for outdoor musical spectacles and theatre.
+Outdoor activities include kayaking on the lakes, whizzing along zip lines in the Fun Forest climbing park or captaining an electric boat.

 For a city that isn't particularly known for its warm climate, Amsterdam really does do a good line in alfresco drinking and dining.
 As soon as the sun comes out (and often when it doesn’t), Amsterdam’s bars and restaurants take things outdoors, and locals and visitors alike flock to enjoy a drink in the sunshine.
-From bohemian beaches to swish rooftops, Amsterdam is brimming with fantastic terraces – take a look at some of our favourites.
+From bohemian beaches to swish rooftops, Amsterdam is brimming with fantastic terraces – take a look at some of our favourites or spots where you can catch the sun at different times of the day.

 Beginning in July and typically running through to September, a selection of Amsterdam institutions take the world of celluloid outdoors, mixing up film classics with new releases and setting them against a backdrop of some of Amsterdam’s top scenic sights.
 So choose a deckchair, snuggle up with a blanket and get ready to enjoy some great cinema in the great outdoors.
 Find open-air cinemas in Amsterdam.